Why is Hinamatsuri celebrated on April 3rd in some regions?

 In areas where it is celebrated according to the lunar calendar , there is a deep connection to agriculture behind it.

-The Doll's Festival, celebrated on the old seasonal festival day ,
+Hinamatsuri, celebrated on the old seasonal festival ,

-They are usually carried out after crops have been planted, avoiding the busy agricultural season in spring, and are therefore rooted in lifestyle habits based on the rhythm of nature.
+It is often held after planting crops to avoid the busy agricultural season in spring, and is therefore rooted in lifestyle habits based on the rhythms of nature.

-It is an important occasion to give thanks for the blessings of nature and pray for the prosperity of one's family.
+It is an important occasion to give thanks for the blessings of nature and pray for the prosperity of the family.

 In Japan's agriculture-based society,

-The lunar calendar Hinamatsuri is also an important ceremony to confirm family and community ties ,
+The Hinamatsuri festival according to the lunar calendar is also an important ceremony to confirm ties with family and the community .

 It is an important day to celebrate the arrival of spring and pray for safety in the new year.

-The lunar calendar's Hinamatsuri is not just a celebration of the healthy growth of girls,
+The Hinamatsuri festival on the lunar calendar is not just a celebration of the healthy growth of girls,

 It symbolizes a culture in which the entire region comes together and lives in harmony with the cycles of nature .

-12. Summary: The importance of the lunar calendar Doll's Festival and the value of the Doll's Festival in modern times
+12. Summary: The importance of the lunar calendar Hinamatsuri and the value of the festival in modern times

-Hinamatsuri is not just a traditional event, but an important opportunity to deepen family ties and community ties.
+Hinamatsuri is not just a traditional event, but an important opportunity to deepen family ties and connections within the local community.

 Especially on Hinamatsuri, which is celebrated according to the lunar calendar ,

-The Japanese lifestyle and culture that values coexistence with nature remains strong here.
+The Japanese lifestyle and culture that values coexistence with nature remains strong.

 Even today, Hinamatsuri has not lost its value.

-It is positioned as an important event for conveying traditional Japanese culture to children.
+It is positioned as an important event that teaches children about traditional Japanese culture .

 They play an important role in preserving local culture and customs while passing on their value to the next generation.

-It will be necessary for families and local communities to continue to work together to pass this tradition on to the future.
+It will be necessary for families and local communities to continue working together to pass on this tradition in the future.

 Nowadays, the ways of decorating and celebrating Hinamatsuri have become more diverse .

-Without being bound by traditional formalities, it is possible to celebrate in new ways that suit your family's situation and lifestyle.
+Without being bound by traditional formats, it is possible to celebrate in new ways that suit your family's situation and lifestyle.

 Still, the family gathered together,